Home / Resources / Emerald Ash Borer in Wisconsin

-• D-Shaped exit holes in the bark (about 1/8 inch in diameter)
+• D-shaped exit holes in bark (about ⅛ inch in diameter)

 • Yellow leaves